learning-zone/csharp-basics/README.md

 * **Language Compiler**: You write code in a .NET-compliant language like C#, VB.NET, or F#.
 * **Source Translation**: When you build the project, a language-specific compiler (like csc for C#) compiles the source code.
 * **CIL Generation**: The compiler outputs Common Intermediate Language (CIL), also known as Microsoft Intermediate Language (MSIL) or simply IL.
-* **Metadata Creation**: The compiler simultaneously generates metadata, which contains descriptions of your code's types, members, and dependencies.
+* **Metadata Creation**: The compiler simultaneously generates metadata, which contains descriptions of your code\'s types, members, and dependencies.
 * **Assembly Packaging**: The CIL and metadata are packaged into a portable executable (PE) file, typically an `.exe` or `.dll` file, known as a **.NET Assembly**.

 **2. Load the Assembly (Runtime)**